Chicks in Trouble

 As I sit on my desk....

-It is amazing what I can observe from my window about bird activity here in Hangdong, Chiang Mai.
+It is amazing what I can observe from my desk through the window about birds' activity here in Hangdong, Chiang Mai.

 I have been wanting to capture them on my camera and here are some early shots.